-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

-Best Cheap NAS Android Central 2020
+Best cheap NAS Android Central 2022

-The best cheap NAS (network-attached storage) enclosure is one that gives you all the features that you'd look for in an internet-connected storage drive for less.
+The best cheap NAS (network-attached storage) enclosure gives you all the features that you'd look for in an internet-connected storage drive for less.
 Ideally, it should be able to back up the data and photos on all devices on your home network, play your media collection across devices, and provide adequate storage for all your data needs.
 There are plenty of great options that do just that, but our favorite is the Synology DiskStation DS220j, which is a great starter model if you're looking to upgrade your home network.

-- Best Overall: Synology DiskStation DS220j
+- Best overall: Synology DiskStation DS220j 2-Bay NAS Enclosure

-- Best for Beginners: Western Digital My Cloud Home 3TB
+- Best for beginners: Western Digital My Cloud Home 4TB

-- Best Value: Synology DiskStation DS120j
+- Best value: Synology DiskStation DS120j

-- Upgrade Pick: Synology DiskStation DS220+
+- Upgrade pick: Synology 2 Bay NAS DiskStation DS220+

-- Best Integrated Solution: Buffalo LinkStation 210 4TB
+- Best integrated solution: Buffalo LinkStation 210 4TB

-- Best Four-Bay Option: Synology DiskStation DS418
+- Best four-bay NAS: Synology DiskStation DS418

-1. Synology DiskStation DS220j: Best Overall
+1. Synology DiskStation DS220j: Best overall

 If you're looking to build a NAS for backing up data from all the phones and Windows and macOS machines in your house or storing your audio and media library, Synology is the ideal place to start.
-The brand sells dozens of enclosures across all price points, but if you're looking at a budget model to get started, the DiskStation DS220j is a great option.
+The brand makes the best home NAS enclosures and sells dozens of enclosures across all price points.
+If you're looking at a budget model to get started, the DiskStation DS220j is a great option.

 The DS220j has two drive bays, and each bay can accommodate hard drives up to 16TB.
-The NAS itself comes in at a reasonable price, but that's just for the diskless enclosure — you will have to buy the hard drives, like Seagate's 4TB IronWolf hard drive, separately.
+The NAS comes in at a reasonable price, but that's just for the diskless enclosure — you will have to buy the hard drives, like Seagate's 4TB IronWolf hard drive, separately.
 The IronWolf drives are designed to run in NAS enclosures, and they come with vibration protection and 24/7 reliability.

-You can pick up the DS220j and a 4TB hard drive for a low price, and in doing so you'll get a robust NAS enclosure with excellent software features.
-Synology's DiskStation Manager is the gold standard in the industry, and it comes with an exhaustive list of options that make it easy to back up the data on all devices across your home network, stream audio and video seamlessly, and there's even a utility that automatically sorts the photos that are uploaded to the NAS into albums.
+You can pick up the DS220j and a 4TB hard drive for a low price, and in doing so, you'll get a robust NAS enclosure with excellent software features.
+Synology's DiskStation Manager software is the gold standard in the industry.
+It comes with an exhaustive list of options that make it easy to back up the data on all devices across your home network, stream audio, and video seamlessly.
+There's even a utility that automatically sorts the photos uploaded to the NAS into albums.
 You have the option to set up user accounts and have family members set up their own private space for photos and other data on the NAS.

-I've been using Synology's NAS enclosures for six years now, and I keep coming back to them for the powerful software features.
-The DS220j has a lot going for it on the hardware front as well: you get a Realtek RTD1296 chipset, 512MB of RAM, Gigabit Ethernet connectivity, and two USB 3.0 ports.
-It works well as a Plex server, and for what you're paying here, you're getting outstanding value.
+I've been using Synology's NAS enclosures for nearly a decade now, and I keep coming back to them for the powerful software features.
+There's exciting news here, with Synology introducing DSM 7.0 — its biggest software update to date, with a new interface and feature additions.
+The DS220j has a lot going for it on the hardware front: you get a Realtek RTD1296 chipset, 512MB of RAM, Gigabit Ethernet connectivity, and two USB 3.0 ports.
+It works well as a Plex server, and you're getting outstanding value for what you're paying here.

 Pros: